JudgmentLabs/judgment-cli/README.md

 sudo apt install awscli
 ```

-*An empty/new AWS account is required to deploy the infrastructure.
-After one has been created, configure your local environment with the relevant AWS credentials by running the following command:*
+Configure your local environment with the relevant AWS credentials by running the following command:
 ```bash
 aws configure
 ```

-**Second, make sure Terraform CLI is installed.**
+**Third, make sure Terraform CLI is installed.**

 On Mac:
 ```bash